What Is A Startup?

 Startups are built to scale

-According to the Federation of Small Businsses, over 100,000 businesses are launched each year in the UK alone.
+According to the Federation of Small Businesses, over 100,000 businesses are launched each year in the UK alone.
 But only a small percentage of these are classed as startups.
 Most are service businesses — barbers, coffee shops, auto mechanics, plumbers.
 These are not startups, because they are not designed to grow fast.
 If we continue with the barber shop model, although there is high demand for their services (I know I could do with a trim), there is no practical way to serve more than the fixed number of customers in their local area.
-For startups, the product needs to be something that can be sold into a bigger market.
+For startups, the product needs to be something that can be sold into a bigger market so they can become a scalable business.

 Where do startup ideas come from?

-So it may seem that it’s always better to become a startup – if you’re going to start a business you may as well go with the one that has the highest potential for growth, right?
+So as an entrepreneur, it may seem that it’s always better to become a startup – if you’re going to start a business you may as well go with the one that has the highest potential for growth, right?

 Well, hold that thought.
 The world of the startup is very competitive.